From Wednesday, May 1, 2019 at 7

-Inaugural Yom Hashoah ceremony of Wednesday, May 1, 2019, Shoah Memorial
+Yom Hashoah inaugural ceremony of Wednesday, May 1, 2019, Shoah Memorial

-Ladies and Gentlemen the former deportees
+Ladies and Gentlemen, the former deportees

-Ladies and Gentlemen the former resistance fighters
+Ladies and Gentlemen, the former resistance fighters

-Ladies and Gentlemen the hidden children
+Ladies and Gentlemen, the hidden children

 Mr. President of the National Assembly

-Mr. Minister of National Education
+Minister of National Education

-Madam the Mayor of Paris
+Madam Mayor of Paris

-Ladies and gentlemen senators and deputies
+Ladies and Gentlemen, Senators and Deputies

-Ladies and gentlemen mayors
+Ladies and gentlemen, mayors

-Mr. the Interministerial Delegate of the DILCRAH
+Mr. Interministerial Delegate of the DILCRAH

-Sir, the Rector of the Academy of Paris
+Sir, the Rector of the Paris Academy

 Mr. the Prefect representing the Paris Police Prefect